-One of the coolest cities we visited on our road trip around Spain in June was Valencia.
-Outrageous architecture, a famously unique drink, golden beaches and (allegedly) the Holy Grail, Valencia is a brilliant place to stop for a couple of days.
+Valencia has been voted the UK's favourite European city break destnation according to a 2023 Which? survey!
+One of the coolest cities we visited on our road trip around Spain, with outrageous architecture, a famously unique drink, golden beaches and (allegedly) the Holy Grail, Valencia is a brilliant place to stop for a couple of days.

 We've made a list of 9 absolute must do activities for your Valencia city break: